YashavikaSingh/rl_sequence_modeling_blog/index.md

 authors: ["Yashavika Singh", "Diksha Bagade"]
 ---

-# Transformers take the Wheel
-## Sequence Modeling in Offline RL
+# Transformers, take the Wheel!
+Sequence Modeling in Offline RL

 *By Yashavika Singh and Diksha Bagade*